k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 ### Overview

-To start creating business intelligence reports, you must set up the metadata by defining the data sources (such as Fabric or a PostgreSQL DB), as well as objects and joins in the **BI Admin**.
+To start creating business intelligence reports, you must set up the metadata by defining the data sources and then its objects and joins in the **BI Admin**.
 This article explains how to do these tasks:

 * Creation of [Data sources](03_Metadata_Setup.md#data-sources).
 * Creation of [Objects and Joins](03_Metadata_Setup.md#objects-and-joins).